Waphil/NPeaks/readme.md

 ## How to use it

 The file npeaks_normalize.py contains a class called NPeaksNormalizer.
 To use the normalization, instantiate a new object of that class.

-For a numpy array representing an MR image, the histogram intensity peaks in the
+Then, you can call the _normalize_ method of the object on an image.

+The _normalize_ method needs an image, a list of binary masks (representing the tissues to be normalized) and a list of target intensities for those masks.
+For information on further input parameters, consult the docstring and the table below.
+The method will return the normalized image.

+If you do not want to receive the normalized image as a return object, but the determined landmark peaks (e.g. if you want to dynamically determine the target intensities), you can use the _find_peaks_ method of the normalizer class instead.
+The function to perform a piecewise linear intensity rescaling is given in _transform_intensity_scale_.

 Multiple visualization tools are implemented in visualize.py.
-You can instantiate a NormVisualizer object and pass it to the NPeaksNormalizer to obtain visualization plots when applying the normalization.
+You can instantiate a NormVisualizer object and pass it to the NPeaksNormalizer when you define it to obtain visualization plots when applying the normalization.
+It is strongly recommended to plot the results of the normalization to verify that the result is as desired.
+The plots can also give important insights into which parameters need to be adjusted to get a better result.

+## Normalization for the Brain

+The code features a method that can heuristically segment brain images into ventricles and parenchyma if the brain mask is given as input.
+That way, these two masks can be used for normalization in a subsequent step.
+The method finds an intensity interval which has particularly high average local intensity change and determines that this must correspond not to a homogeneous tissue, but to the partial volume voxels between CSF and parenchyma.
+It then uses thresholding in that interval to determine the two masks.
+The method can be used by calling _split_brain_mask_ for an NPeaksNormalizer object.
+It also features its own visualization options using the class BrainSplitVisualizer in visualize.py

+Once the two masks have been determined, N-Peaks normalization can be applied to the images with those masks and the isolation of homogeneous tissue can be used to automatically isolate white matter from the parenchymal tissue.
+The default settings of the provided N-Peaks normalization should give sensible results for brain masks created with the _split_brain_mask_ tool.

 ## Advanced usage

-Default settings should work reasonably well for brain images.
+For most functions in the NPeaksNormalizer class, there exist an implementation with the "_custom" postfix.
+If these are called, the user has more control over what functions are used exactly, for example if the user wants to use a custom implementation for the local intensity change determination or the histogram peak detection.

 ## Parameter Choice Guide